色花堂

 The Rough Timeline

 Applications cycles to medical and dental schools typically open for submission in June of a given year.
-If you wish to apply in a given cycle, you need to start the process in the fall of the PREVIOUS YEAR.
-For example, if you want to apply in the cycle starting in June 2026, you need to start the internal process in September of 2025.
-The total application cycle is many months starting in the Fall of the calendar year prior to when you plan to make application.
+If you wish to apply in a given cycle, you need to start the process in the Fall of the PREVIOUS YEAR.
+For example, you would need to start the application process this Fall in order to apply next Spring, to begin medical or dental school the following Fall.
+The total application cycle is many months starting in the Fall of the calendar year prior to when you plan to apply.
+The below clarifies and summarizes the timeline:

 Summer: submit applications, receive and fill out secondary applications from individual schools

-Summer-Fall: interviews scheduled and conducted, some acceptances sent
+Summer/Fall: interviews scheduled and conducted, some acceptances sent in Fall

-Spring: interviews scheduled and and conducted, acceptances rolling out
+Winter/Spring: interviews scheduled and conducted, acceptances rolling out

 Fall: matriculation to your new health professions school